lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

 ### Sixth Week: 07.01. - 13.01.2025

+- ❌ replacement of mines doesn't work -> if we can't make a safe move and fair rules should apply (= mine is moved in case we unflag cell with mine).
+But instead the player still looses the game

+- ❌ implement chording

 - ❌ properly notice when game is won:

   - game should be won once all cells not containing a mine are uncovered